 Incomplete four years.
-This was the life cycle of the wind power station in the village Onguryon Olkhon district - the first large-scale project in the field of renewable energy in the Irkutsk region.
-The equipment, which was originally intended to replace the existing diesel unit, failed in the summer of 2016.
-Now it will be replaced by the usual generator on solar oil.
-"Kislorod.Life" tried to answer the question about why the seemingly breakthrough project from the sphere of renewable energy "did not take off".
+This turned out to be the life cycle of a wind-solar power plant in the village of Onguryon, Olkhonsky District - the first large-scale project in the field of renewable energy in the Irkutsk Region.
+The equipment, which was originally intended to replace the existing diesel installation, failed in the summer of 2016.
+Now it will be replaced by the usual diesel generator.
+Kislorod.LIFE tried to answer the question of why the seemingly breakthrough renewable energy project never took off.

-Russia is still significantly behind world leaders in terms of renewable energy resources - in the structure of the country's energy balances, such sources account for only 0,2%.
-But in terms of growth, not everything looks so deplorable.
-According to the International Renewable Energy Agency (IRENA), ten years ago in our country there were no solar power plants (from the word "in general"), and the installed capacity of wind power facilities was a miserable 10 MW (the last for the past Years grew by only 900 kW, but it was the wind that opened up fantastic prospects - thanks to interest in the sector from Rosatom and other large corporations.
-However, the installed capacity of SES only within the boundaries of the Unified Energy System of the Russian Federation reached 1 MW by 2016 January 60,2 (according to the head of Rosnano Anatoly Chubais, this industry in Russia has already taken place).
-For the year, it follows from the report of the System Operator of the UES of Russia, it increased to 75,2 MW.
-For the introduction of new capacities for obvious reasons, the regions of the Volga region and the south of the country are leading.
-Two more facilities are located in the Altai, a small power plant operates in the Trans-Baikal region, where the city of Borzya is located - the Russian leader in terms of the number of hours of sunshine per year: on average, their number reaches 2797.
+Russia is still significantly inferior to the world leaders in terms of renewable energy sources - in the structure of the country's energy balance, such sources account for only 0,2%.
+But in terms of growth rates, not everything looks so deplorable.
+According to the International Renewable Energy Agency (IRENA), ten years ago there were no solar power plants in our country (from the word "generally"), and the installed capacity of wind energy facilities was a measly 10 MW (the last in the past years grew by only 900 kW, but it was the wind that opened up fantastic prospects - thanks to the interest in the sector from Rosatom and other large corporations).
+However, the installed capacity of SPP only within the boundaries of the Unified Energy System of the Russian Federation reached 1 MW by January 2016, 60,2 (according to the head of Rusnano, Anatoly Chubais, this industry has already taken place in Russia).
+Over the year, it follows from the report of the System Operator of the UES of Russia, it increased to 75,2 MW.
+Regions of the Volga region and the south of the country are leading in terms of commissioning new capacities for obvious reasons.
+Two more facilities are located in Altai, a small power plant operates in the Trans-Baikal Territory, where the city of Borzya is located - the Russian leader in terms of the number of hours of sunshine per year: on average, their number here reaches 2797.

 Irkutsk region can boast 2100 solar clock in the year, but its individual territories are almost inferior to the record city: in the mainland part of the Olkhon region, for example, the shone shines for 2765 hours per year.
 Here is the village Onguren, located 142 km from the regional center - the village of Elance, in the mouth of the Glubokaya Pad River, at 2 km to the north-west of its confluence with Lake Baikal.
 The settlement, inhabited by about 400 people, is isolated from the centralized power supply system.
 It was here in 2010 and decided to create the first large renewable energy facility in the region.